 The City's practice is to budget revenues conservatively.
-Revenue requests for FY24 are based on FY22 actual and FY23 projected collections, historical trends, and anticipated changes that impact particular revenues.
-In FY22, the City met its budgeted revenue in the aggregate, even as some individual sources fell below budgeted amounts due to the lingering impacts of the COVID-19 crisis.
-Many revenue sources that declined during the pandemic have rebounded and will continue to be monitored.
+Revenue requests for FY25 are based on FY23 actual and FY24 projected collections, historical trends, and anticipated changes that impact particular revenues.
+The City met or exceeded most of its FY23 budgeted revenues and expects to do the same in FY24.

 The Finance Department annually reviews license and permit fees, charges for services, and fines and forfeits charged by City departments.
-Increases to these amounts proposed in FY24, for the most part, have not been reflected in the budget, in keeping with the practice to obtain actual revenue history prior to budgeting an increase in revenue.
+Increases to these amounts proposed in FY25, for the most part, have not been reflected in the budget, in keeping with the practice to obtain actual revenue history prior to budgeting an increase in revenue.
 In addition, the economic outlook, planned use of reserves, and ongoing analysis of revenue collections also contribute to the estimates of non-property tax revenues.